ncatlab/nlab-content/pages/4/7/5/5/15574/content.md

 ### The example of cubical sets

-### An open problem: the topos of non-empty finite sets
+### An open problem: the presheaf topos over non-empty finite sets

 ## Related pages